New in V5Pro is the addition of the Radium Sampler and it can be called up in the Windows menu or by inserting that option in the the toolbar.

 The Effects area, apart from being a destination for a modulator includes 12 sound design oriented effects that can be added to any slot independently.
 In other words, each slot can have its own independent set of effects without having to have any modulation assigned.

-Save and Re-Record Now that you have created wonderfully new sound elements you will want to save them and perhaps even re-record a performance.
+Now that you have created wonderfully new sound elements you will want to save them and perhaps even re-record a performance.
 In the top left of Radium is a FILE sub-menu that allows a user to to save the current state as a ‘patch’ or ‘preset’.
+If your DAW supports 32bit audio you might want to go the main preferences page and enable the REC is 32bit float.
+Otherwise live recordings are 24bit and you have a danger of clipping the output.
+(A warning CLIPPED indicator will show if this happens.)
+Swapping to 32bit allows you to overload freely and is highly recommended!

 Presets are self contained packages including rendered files.
 Patches store the settings and a reference to the original audio.
 If that audio goes offline, then a patch cannot rebuild, however patches that do resolve can be loaded very fast.
 Presets because they contain rendered audio, have to go through a few steps to decrypt and load the audio and settings.
 Preset can be useful for sending to other users because they are self contained.